xingyingwang/smart_contracts/week-3-tutorial-solutions.md

 * 1.D) Try to decrypt the message in column I. What problems do you encounter and why?

 For those using Linux or Windows based operating systems Kleopatra should be supported.
 For those using MAC, you can use GPG Suite (or if you are happy with the terminal, we can work there using the gpg commands).
+This is explained in the video lectures on Week 4.

 ### 2.2: